 "Hello, I am calling to report a dead bird.
 No, I don't know what kind it is.
 I am blind, you see (not completely but "legally" blind, I discovered).
 I just know it is a dark bird and it is in the driveway and I don't want to touch it."
 I visited the woman who was concerned about West Nile virus, saw the dead catbird, removed it for her and started up her lawnmower for her so that she could continue mowing the lawn.
 She was grateful and that was a fun visit.
+I left smiling as I thought about the legally blind woman mowing her yard.
+Good for her!

 While these situations may fall into the category of seemingly comical, the callers were all truly distraught and needed accurate and realistic information to guide them.
-There are other times when that guidance has already been distributed and still, with knowledge, people do foolish things; well intentioned, perhaps but foolish nonetheless.
+There are other times when that guidance has already been distributed and still, with knowledge, people do foolish things; well intentioned, perhaps but foolish, nonetheless.

 A recent message on our answering machine indicated that the family had captured a raccoon.
 They were concerned that the raccoon might be rabid because it looked sick and acted odd.
 A phone call and a series of questions revealed the following: They threw rocks and pieces of watermelon at the raccoon to shoo it away.
-The raccoon swayed when it walked.
+The raccoon swayed when it walked, so they claimed.

 They had successfully lured the raccoon into a cage with pieces of watermelon.
-The raccoon had hissed at the mother.
+The raccoon had hissed at the caller's mother.